 Forget SEO being about big money and big businesses.
-Local SEO is the marketing strategy that puts you on Google when people in your area are looking to make a purchase, and it’s so simple you can’t afford NOT to do it.
+Our local Sydney SEO campaign is the marketing strategy that puts you on Google when people in your area are looking to make a purchase, and it’s so simple you can’t afford NOT to do it.

 We know this is a pretty long blog post.
 But when it comes to future-proofing small businesses, we’re nothing if not passionate.